Lingikaushikreddy/Vaulted/docs/TEE_INTEGRATION.md

-# VAULTED TEE Integration Roadmap
+# AEGIS TEE Integration Roadmap

 ## Overview
 This document outlines the strategy for migrating the Aggregation Server to a Trusted Execution Environment (TEE) to mitigate Threat T1 (Malicious Aggregation Server).